1ayse/1ayse/README.md

 ## 🚀 What I'm Working On

-- Building my first Python data projects—stay tuned!
+- Building Python data projects—stay tuned!
 - Diving deeper into cloud data platforms and modern analytics tools

 ---